Best Things to Do in Sydney

 You will start the day taking a stroll in The Rocks on the western side of Circular Quay which is Sydney’s vibrant precinct featuring old sandstone buildings, uneven cobblestone streets and a wealth of galleries, artisan markets, trendy cafés and rustic restaurants.
 It is also the precise location where the European colonists once settled when they arrived in Australia towards the end of the 18th century.

 You will now set foot on the stairs of the famous Sydney Opera House, designed by the Danish architect Jørn Utzon and completed in 1973 by Peter Hall.
 This specific architectural design was chosen among 233 contributions submitted in a design competition!
-Construction was initiated in 1959 and expected to take 4 years.
+Construction was initiated in 1959 and was expected to take 4 years.
 However, it took 14!
 Not surprisingly, it is today a UNESCO World Heritage Site with over 8 million annual visitors!

-When the Sydney Symphony Orchestra plays in the Concert Hall, the temperature is required to be exactly 22.5 degrees centigrade (72.5 degrees Fahrenheit) – to ensure that all instruments play in tune!
+When the Sydney Symphony Orchestra plays in the Concert Hall, the temperature is required to be 22.5 degrees centigrade (72.5 degrees Fahrenheit) – to ensure that all instruments play in tune!

-After soaking up the atmosphere around the Opera House, it is probably time to grab some lunch in one of Sydney’s plentiful restaurants.
+After soaking up the atmosphere around the Opera House, it is probably time to grab lunch in one of Sydney’s plentiful restaurants.

-Now you get the chance to spend a few hours chilling out in the unique Royal Botanic Gardens.
-You will find Australia’s oldest botanic garden just behind the Sydney Opera House.
+Now, you can spend a few hours chilling in the unique Royal Botanic Gardens.
+Australia’s oldest botanic garden is just behind the Sydney Opera House.

-The Gardens really have a bit of everything.
+The Gardens have a bit of everything.
 In particular, you can locate local plants and fruits that for hundreds or even thousands of years have been used by the Aboriginal Cadigal people as food ingredients – and for medical purposes to produce native medicine.
-You may well consider doing a guided tour to get insight into these special plant species and maybe try some real bush food!
+You may consider doing a guided tour to get insight into these particular plant species and maybe try some real bush food!

 The park is a lovely green space in the midst of bustling Sydney.
 You will most certainly be overwhelmed by the number of species and the diversity of the plants and flowers.
 Stay for a couple of hours exploring, enjoying the Lotus Pond and the views of the harbour, the Opera House and the Harbour Bridge from the park lookouts.